spottenn/LuxoAiApp/Resources/planning/PLANNING_TASKS.md

 **Definition of Done:** A functional bash script committed to the repository.
 The script's functionality must be verified by executing it in a representative environment, demonstrating that it successfully sets up the build environment, performs a clean build of the LuxoAI app, executes placeholder unit tests, and adheres to disk space constraints.
 ---
-# Epic 1 -- Task 1.1 Part 2: Verify and Document Android Build Environment Script
+# Epic 1 -- Task 1.1b: Verify and Document Android Build Environment Script

 **Type:** `chore`